techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-formdata-multiple-image-files-upload.md

 ![Django REST API File Upload with Angular 7](https://i.imgur.com/kg8YApY.png)

-## Adding Multiple File Upload with Angular 10, TypeScript and FormData
+## Adding Multiple Image Upload with Angular 10, TypeScript and FormData

-Now, let's proceed to implement multiple file uploading.
+Now, let's proceed to implement multiple image uploading.

 >As a reminder, before you can upload files in your django application, you need to set the `MEDIA_URL` and `MEDIA_ROOT` in your `settings.py` file: